 Options for Relief: Over-The-Counter Formulas & Home Remedies

 We know the feeling - when you need relief, you need it fast.
 There may be a long wait for a doctor's appointment or maybe even just 4 days feels like an eternity with this kind of discomfort.
 We're here to share some options for relief!

-First up, we've got our Daily Vaginal Lotion.
-Please take note that this formula is specifically designed for vaginal dryness stemming from fluctuating levels of estrogen.
-Again, relief comes within just two applications and is proven to show increased relief with regular use.
+First up, we've got our V Relief Serum.
+Please take note that this formula is specifically designed for vaginal or vulvar discomfort stemming from fluctuating levels of estrogen.
 We offer free shipping and fuss-free returns to keep the shopping process as easy as possible!
-Coconut oil is another recommended home remedy, which that also happens to be a main ingredient in our vaginal lotion and is even more effective paired with Vitamin E and plant humectants.
+Coconut oil is another recommended home remedy, which that also happens to be a main ingredient in our vaginal serum and is even more effective paired with Vitamin E.